MessageHandler MH Sign Up

 }

-To expose the Booking read model, you'll add another controller.
+To expose the Booking read model, you'll add another api route.

 {